andres-erbsen/cjdns-estimate/readme.md

 of qualities of a route we care about.

 The graph of the network is read from stdin in trivial graph format.
+See ex2.tgf for example, the file format is the following:

+	node_id address
+	...
+	#
+	node_id node_id length
+	...

 In the code, the nodes that a single node is directly connected with are called that nodes neighbors and the nodes it knows that are in arbitrary